 The Windows ISO Download Tool

 The Dell OS Recovery Tool asks for a Service Tag in order to initiate the download.
 Sometimes the Dell OS Recovery Tool doesn't show the correct Architecture of Windows 7 (e.g. 32 Bit instead of 64 Bit) or only shows Windows 10 instead of Windows 7.
 There is another tool called the Windows ISO Download Tool which can be used to get direct links from the Dell Server.
-It can also get Windows 7 (August 2018 English Only) ISOs from Microsoft and Windows 7 (November 2010 All Languages) from Microsoft however there are some issues with the November 2010 Download Links from time to time so I recommend using the multi-lingual Dell ISO for all systems and converting it if needed to Retail or for use with another OEM.
+It can also get Windows 7 (August 2018 English Only) ISOs from Microsoft and Windows 7 (November 2010 All Languages) from Microsoft however there are some issues with the November 2010 Download Links from time to time and there are issues when using the August 2018 ISOs to slipstream updates so I recommend using the multi-lingual Dell ISO for all systems and converting it if needed to Retail or for use with another OEM.

 Select Dell to the right hand side (not Windows 7).
 Then select Windows 7 Professional 64 Bit or 32 Bit to the left hand side.
 You will then need to select a model (it doesn't matter what model you select as there is no model to model customisation of the ISO, the ISO is always the same).
 Then select Download.

 Rufus can be used to check the SHA256 Hash.
 Launch Rufus:

 The SHA256 should match that stated by the Windows ISO Download Tool:

 Creating January 2020 Media Refresh Installation Media using NTLite

 The Windows 7 Installation Media is from January 2016 and by default locked to Windows 7 Pro.
 However the other editions can be unlocked but are last updated in November 2010.
 The other Editions lack the USB 3.0 Drivers and Storage Controllers however we will incorporate these.